kiran94/dca-manager/README.md

 By default, dca-manager should not execute real transactions on an exchange without the `DCA_ALLOW_REAL` being set to any value.

+*Please make sure to inspect the code and make sure everything is in order before attaching a real account and running this in production to avoid unexpected transactions.*

 ## Configuration

 The configuration drives the orders which are executed regularly.
 At a given interval of time, the configuration is pulled and the process runs through the list of orders.

-For example if you wanted to setup a regular order for 5 `ADAGBP` via kraken then the configuration might look like this:
+For example if you wanted to setup a regular market order for 5 `ADAGBP` via kraken then the configuration might look like this:

 *config.json*